Submission Guidelines

 1. A descripton of the application.
 The most common way to do this is by including the contents of the slack-desc file (without the "$PRGNAM:" portion), but you may deviate from this if needed.
 Have a look at some of the other README files to get an idea of what is expected.

-2. Any application and/or library dependencies that are not included in the official Slackware package set; you should also note the home page of the dependencies.
+2. Any optional application and/or library dependencies that are not included in the official Slackware package set and not listed as part of REQUIRES in the .info file; you should also note the home page of the dependencies.

 3. Any other relevant information that might be useful to someone using the script: